 4. Your website isn’t optimized for search engine crawling

 Once you submit your website to a search engine, a spider is sent to your site to crawl it for content.
-These spiders don’t view your site like a visitor would.
+These spiders don’t view your site as a visitor would.

 They scan your site for meta content, keyword saturation, relevant content, and many other factors.

-Therefore, you need to consider what content search engines actually see on your Web pages.
+Therefore, you must consider what content search engines see on your Web pages.

 5. Your keyword market is very competitive

-Search engines help millions of users across the world navigate the internet and find specific content amid the billions of websites.
+Search engines help millions of worldwide users navigate the internet and find specific content amid the billions of websites.